kudobuilder/kudo.dev/content/docs/developing-operators/plans.md

               tasks:
                 - cleanup
 ```

+Note, that it is *not necessary* to remove the `database.yaml` as all resources belonging to the `Instance` will be removed automatically when the instance is deleted.
+However, complex application sometimes create state which cannot be captured by Kubernetes resources.
+As this state may have to be removed when removing the respective operator, a `cleanup` plan can take care of that.
+The example above bundles that tasks needed to remove this state in a Job provided by the `cleanup-job.yaml`.
+In general a `cleanup` plan is like any other plan except that it is being called before the `Instance` is deleted.

 The `cleanup` plan is implemented using [finalizers](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#finalizers).
 The instance's `metadata.finalizers` contains the value "kudo.dev.instance.cleanup" while the `cleanup` plan is in progress.